 The Elder Law Certificate Program is the most comprehensive certificate.
 It provides skills training in every critical area of elder law.
 In comparison, the other certificates are more specialized.
 They take a deep dive into specific issues within a practice area.
 All certificates are self-paced and lead toward a certificate of completion.
 They include video demonstrations, guided self-assessments, downloadable forms, and other reference materials such as Michigan-specific charts.

 An online subscription provides unlimited access for one or two years—depending on the certificate.
 Complete the online lessons in any order and revisit them as needed.

 Earning a certificate is optional.
-Once you complete all lessons during the time you have continuously subscribed to a certificate, you will be able to print a certificate of completion, suitable for framing.
+Once you complete all lessons during the time you have continuously subscribed to a certificate, you will be able to print a certificate of completion.

 Yes.
 If you need more time to complete the lessons or if you simply want to keep everything as a resource to refer back to going forward, you can renew the subscription annually at a deeply discounted rate.

 Yes.
 The Elder Law Certificate Program can be updated annually.
 Each year two additional lessons and related exercises are added.
 Complete these two additional lessons during the year in which they are added to earn an updated certificate for that year.
 The other certificates do not have a year associated with them.

 You could save up to 5% on malpractice insurance by earning an ICLE certificate.
 Plus, if you earn the Elder Law Certificate and update it to the current year, you could save another 2%.
 Learn more at www.icle.org/cna.

 Yes.
 Partners always save $70–$600, depending on the certificate.